NoCheatPlus/Docs/Development/Debugging.md

 # Create Debug Output

-**Most of these options are not really meant to be used on (big) live/production servers, they can cause extreme amounts of log file output and result in performance issues.**
+**Most of these options are not really meant to be used on (big) live/production servers, some can cause extreme amounts of log file output and result in performance issues.**

 NoCheatPlus allows you to generate debug logs in various ways.
 With this you can help us tracking issues or cheats, by generating debug output selectively and providing us a paste link, or link/send a compressed file.